pipe-cd/pipecd/cmd/piped/README.md

 2. Ensure that your kube-context is connecting to right cluster

-2. Run on of the following commands to start running piped
+2. Run one of the following commands to start running piped

 ``` console
 bazelisk run --run_under="cd $PWD && " //cmd/piped:piped -- piped \